mattermost/docs/source/install/cloud-changelog.md

  - Fixed an issue that caused a crash when unread posts were fetched.

 ### Known Issues
- - Mentions incorrectly shows users as not in a channel [MM-44157](https://mattermost.atlassian.net/browse/MM-44157).
+ - Mentions incorrectly show users as not in a channel [MM-44157](https://mattermost.atlassian.net/browse/MM-44157).
  - System Roles shows **License** and **Environment** as possible permissions, but they are always hidden in Cloud.
  - The Playbooks left-hand sidebar does not update when a user is added to a run or playbook without a refresh.
  - The runs and playbooks in the Playbooks left-hand sidebar does not have dot-menus that allow interaction with each item [MM-44752](https://mattermost.atlassian.net/browse/MM-44752).
- - On the new Boards RHS from the channel Apps Bar, channel members who are not admins of the board are incorrectly able to see the "unlink" board button.
-However, clicking on the button will not actually unlink the board unless the user is a board admin [issue-focalboard-3600](https://github.com/mattermost/focalboard/issues/3600).
+ - On the new Boards RHS from the channel Apps Bar, channel members who are not board admins are incorrectly able to see the **Unlink** board button.
+However, selecting the button doesn't actually unlink the board unless the user is a board admin [issue-focalboard-3600](https://github.com/mattermost/focalboard/issues/3600).
- - On Boards, clicking on `+ New` button below a column on the Kanban view does not always create a new card.
-As a workaround, set a new default card template by going to the dropdown menu from the blue `New` button on the header of the board, then open the Options Menu on any card template and select "Set as default" [issue-focalboard-3676](https://github.com/mattermost/focalboard/issues/3676).
+ - On Boards, selecting the **+ New** button below a column on the Kanban view doesn't always create a new card.
+As a workaround, set a new default card template by going to the dropdown menu from the blue **New** button on the header of the board, opening the **Options** menu on any card template, and selecting **Set as default** [issue-focalboard-3676](https://github.com/mattermost/focalboard/issues/3676).

 ## Release 2022-08-18